by M. Jensen, Ph.D.

 The information contained above is intended for general reference purposes only and does not substitute for professional medical advice.

-M. Jensen, Ph.D. is the owner/president of LL Medico USA, Inc. M. Jensen has a Ph.D. in Physical Chemistry from Commenius University, Slovak Republic.
-M. Jensen also has a Masters in Pathology and Cell Biology from Thomas Jefferson University.
-M. Jensen has numerous publications on the subjects of Teratology and Developmental Immunology.
-M. Jensen is not a medical professional.
+M. Jensen, Ph.D. is the late owner/president of LL Medico USA, Inc. She had a Ph.D. in Physical Chemistry from Commenius University, Slovak Republic.
+She also had a Masters in Pathology and Cell Biology from Thomas Jefferson University.
+M. Jensen had numerous publications on the subjects of Teratology and Developmental Immunology.